HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   <figcaption>{{ figure_link(caption="Distribution of the number of JavaScript resources loaded over desktop and mobile devices (2021).", sheets_gid="159538568", sql_file="requests_2021.sql") }}</figcaption>
 </figure>

-As compared to the [last year’s results](https://almanac.httparchive.org/en/2020/javascript#request-count), there has been a marginal increase in the number of JavaScript resources requested in 2021, with the median number of JavaScript resources loaded being 20 for desktop pages and 19 for mobile.
+As compared to the [last year's results](https://almanac.httparchive.org/en/2020/javascript#request-count), there has been a marginal increase in the number of JavaScript resources requested in 2021, with the median number of JavaScript resources loaded being 20 for desktop pages and 19 for mobile.

 {{ figure_markup(
   image="js-resources-over-years.png",